 Students, faculty and staff must upload a copy of their vaccination card to the University’s health information portal (Medicat).
 Individuals should upload their vaccination records as soon as the first shot is received, and the record should be updated after receiving the second shot for vaccinations involving two doses.
 Please note that while FDU allows limited medical and religious exemptions in keeping with applicable law and standard practices, there are no exceptions or exemptions granted for students, faculty and staff who wish to participate in FDU-sponsored or FDU-approved study abroad programs.

 For more information and answers to frequently asked questions, please see the section below and continue to monitor this site for further updates.

 COVID-19 Vaccination FAQs

 Does FDU require all students to be immunized against COVID-19?

-Will students who do not live on campus be required to be immunized against COVID-19?
+Do students who do not live on campus need to be immunized against COVID-19?

 Yes.
 All students who are present on either the Metropolitan or Florham campus must be immunized against COVID-19 whether or not they live on campus.

 Do students have to prove that they have been vaccinated?
 How?

 Yes.
 Proof of vaccination is required of all students who will be present on either the Metropolitan or Florham campus.
 Students who are living on campus must provide proof of vaccination before moving in.
 Students can upload a copy of their vaccination card to Medicat, the University’s health information portal, to verify that they are fully vaccinated.
 Students can upload their record after they have received their first dose of a vaccine.
 Records can be updated later once receiving a second dose if a vaccine with two doses is selected.
 Medicat can be accessed with the same username and password that is used for FDU student accounts.
 If you are having technical difficulties, please contact the Help Desk at 973-443-8822.